'Son Of Saul' Brings Viewers To The Heart Of The Nazi Death Machine At Auschwitz

 GROSS: So much of the film is about the industry of death, the work of getting the people into the ovens, shoveling out their ashes, dumping the ashes in the river.
 And I know some of the source material comes from journals that the Sonderkommandos kept and buried in the hopes that someone in the future would find them.
 And some of these journals were found years later.
 I'd like you to each talk about the experience of reading those and to describe a passage or two that stands out in your mind that helped inform, Laszlo, the writing and directing of the movie or, Geza, your performance in the film.

-One day, a group of 300 Czech young boys arrived at the crematorium and they're still full of life and full of some kind of hope.
+One day, a group of 300 Czech young boys arrived at the crematorium, and they're still full of life and full of some kind of hope.
 And - but they - at the same time, they feel that this is the end.
-And he just describes how, you know, every step of how they had to undress and go to the gas chamber and the Sonderkommandos cannot talk to them, obviously, because it's absolutely forbidden to talk to the new transports.
-So it's - these texts are really at the heart of the extermination machine and for the treason, helped me in finding ways to tell a story from within the camp and not some kind of story that's - that belongs to the postwar period of retrospective story.
+And he just describes how, you know, every step of how they had to undress and go to the gas chamber.
+And the Sonderkommandos cannot talk to them, obviously, because it's absolutely forbidden to talk to the new transports.
+So it's - these texts are really at the heart of the extermination machine and for that reason, helped me in finding ways to tell a story from within the camp and not some kind of story that's - that belongs to the postwar period of retrospective story.

 (SOUNDBITE OF MUSIC)